riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 We'll be following the same convention as <a href="http://www.telescopeapp.org/" target="_blank">Telescope</a> and creating a `lib` package.
 The purpose of this package is to contain all our core Meteor and 3rd party references.
 This is also where we set up the global namespace for our application.

 ###Implementation
+First off we need to create some directories and files.

 #####Terminal
 {% highlight Bash %}